 What is Intellectual Property?

-What are intellectual property rights?
+What is intellectual property?
 This is explained in plain language on the JPO website.
 To summarize.

 purpose of this Law is to encourage inventions and thereby contribute to the development of industry by protecting and exploiting invent ions.